AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronReactTestApp/README.md

 # MSAL Node Electron & React Sample

-An Electron and React application built with TypeScript that uses the MSAL Node library to acquire and store access tokens to authenticate with the Microsoft Graph API.
+An Electron and React application built with Electron Forge and TypeScript that uses the [MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) library to acquire and store access tokens to authenticate with the Microsoft Graph API.

 ## Should I use this sample